 Not the usual tea you might have heard of and certainly something most people may not know about but there is such as thing as catnip tea!
 Catnip has always been associated with cats because many of them go crazy for it.
 According to research 70-80% of all cats respond favourably to this plant and an amazing thing called science can explain why.

-Nepactalone, which is a substance that is found in catnip can bring a number of changes to a cat’s behavior which include a feeling of euphoria, calmness, higher food drive, and greater interest in learning.
+Nepactalone, which is a substance that is found in catnip can bring a number of changes to a cat’s behaviour which include a feeling of euphoria, calmness, higher food drive, and greater interest in learning.
 Because of this, some cat owners use this herb to train their cats.

 Whilst it has always been associated with felines, catnip has also been useful to humans.
 In the past, it was used as a treatment for flatulence, hemorrhoids, and other skin conditions.
 It is interesting to note that Native Americans included this herb in their recipes and medicines.
 They believed that it was useful for fevers, colds, coughs, sore throats, pneumonia, colic, and menstrual problems.
 In Europe, prior to the arrival of Chinese teas, the French made a delicious tea from it, which was a refreshing and highly nutritious drink.

 Characteristics of the Catnip Herb